BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Today's business environments are constantly evolving.
-As technology vendors introduce new and better products that promise great efficiency and returns, IT managers stretch budget money to incorporate as many of these devices into the workplace as they can, often combining them with legacy equipment that's not quite ready to be retired.
+As technology vendors introduce new and better products that promise greater efficiency and returns, IT managers stretch budget money to incorporate as many of these devices into the workplace as they can, often combining them with legacy equipment that's not quite ready to be retired.

 All of this has resulted in a heterogeneous, highly distributed IT infrastructure with an increasing number of attack surfaces.

-Threat intelligence tools help to mitigate these dangers to the enterprise, which can often seem legion and overwhelming (see next section), by helping organizations better understand the threat landscape.
-They do this through the gathering, analysis and filtering of raw data about emerging threats that are then collected into management reports and data feeds for automated security control systems.
+Threat intelligence tools help to mitigate these dangers to the enterprise, which can often seem overwhelming, by helping organizations better understand the threat landscape.
+They do this through the gathering, analysis and filtering of raw data about known and emerging threats that are then collected into management reports and data feeds for automated security control systems.

 Possible hacker attacks and threats

 The most common types of threats are malware (viruses, worms, Trojan horses, rootkits, etc.); botnets; ransomware; and zero-day vulnerabilities, which encompass nearly any type of malware or exploit for which a countermeasure hasn't yet been developed or distributed.
 All of these threats have existed for years in different forms, and they continue to be a pain point for security personnel.